mydata-space/sql-datawarehouse-project/README.md

 ## ✨ About Me

 Hi there!
 I'm Christ GHABAKO, I'm a junior analyst and, an MBA in businesss intelligence and entrpise system.
 My mission is to help businesses to process, analyze and consume data efficiently and effectively.

-Connect with me on the following platforms:
-- ✳️ Wechat   : +86 132 8551 9152
-- ✳️ Whatssap : +86 132 8551 9152
+*A credit to Baraa for the inspiration in this work.*